 Introduction

 Value dates are the dates on which FX trades settle, i.e. the date that the payments in each currency are made.
-Value dates for most FX trades are "spot", which generally means two business days from the trade date (T+2).
-The most notable exception to this rule is USD/CAD, which has a spot date of one business day after the trade date (T+1).
-Where the component currency pairs of a cross currency pair have different spot dates, then the later spot date applies; for example the spot date for GBP/CAD is T+2 because this is the later spot date of USD/CAD (T+1) and GBP/USD (T+2).
+Value dates for most FX trades are "spot", which most commonly means two business days after the trade date (T+2).

 Forward trades

-It is possible to settle trades on dates other than the spot date, in which case the rate is adjusted by forward points account for the interest rate differential between the two currencies being traded.
+A forward outright is a trade with a value date other than the spot date, whereby the spot rate is adjusted by forward points account for the interest rate differential between the two currencies being traded.
 In addition to the spot date, there are many standard tenors on which it is possible to settle an FX trade.
 Examples are TOM (tomorrow), 1W (1 week), 1M (1 month), 6M (6 months), 1Y (1 year) and 18M (18 months).
 Post-spot tenors are calculated from the spot date, not from the trade date.
 It is also possible to settle on any value date between any standard tenor; this is known as a "broken date".

 Value date roll-over

-For all currency pairs except NZD/USD, global market convention is that value dates roll forward at 5pm New York time from Monday to Thursday and on Saturday.
+For all currency pairs except NZD/USD and USD/SAR, global market convention is that value dates roll forward at 5pm New York time from Monday to Thursday and on Saturday.
 Value dates for NZD/USD instead roll forward at 7am Auckland time from Monday to Friday.
+Value dates for USD/SAR roll forward at 12pm Riyadh time.
 This means that the local time of the value date roll-over varies throughout the year, depending on the currency pair, each counterparty's location and daylight savings time conventions, as follows:

 With effect from Daylight Savings Time Time of value date roll-over